ISEB

 Mexico is one of the world’s largest producers of corn, with various varieties grown throughout the country.
 From the traditional white or yellow kernels used for tortillas and tamales to specialty varieties like blue corn for masa flour and purple corn for beverages, there is a diverse range of options.

 The importance of corn goes beyond its culinary uses.
-It serves as feedstock for livestock, raw material for biofuels, and even plays a role in Mexican festivals and traditions.
+It serves as feedstock for livestock, and raw material for biofuels, and even plays a role in Mexican festivals and traditions.
 Corn is deeply ingrained in Mexican culture and has become an integral part of daily life.

 Despite challenges such as climate change and competition from imported grains, Mexican farmers continue to nurture this vital crop.
 They employ sustainable practices that respect biodiversity while preserving ancestral knowledge passed down through generations.